 One nine-month position is available for a pre- or postdoctoral scholar whose work is either humanistic or scientific in nature.

 One nine-month position is open to a Native American scholar, either pre- or postdoctoral.

-One fellowship is available for an established Native scholar with a Master’s or PhD in the arts, humanities, or social sciences who has a commitment to providing mentorship to recent graduates or graduate students.
+One fellowship is available for a Native scholar with a Master’s or PhD in the arts, humanities, or social sciences who has a commitment to providing mentorship to recent graduates or graduate students.
 In addition to working on his or her own writing or curatorial research project, the scholar serves as a mentor to two interns working at the Indian Arts Research Center.

 One fellowship of up to nine months is available for a postdoctoral female scholar from a developing nation whose work addresses women’s economic and social empowerment in that nation.